 Zeolite Catalysts.
 Our zeolite catalysts product group is a leading global supplier of emission control catalysts as well as a supplier of specialty catalysts, precursors, and formulations to refineries and downstream petrochemicals and chemical companies.
-We operate this product group through our Zeolyst Joint Venture.
+We operate this product group through our 50% share in our Zeolyst Joint Venture.
 These specialty zeolite-based catalysts are sold to the emission control industry for use in diesel emission control units in both on-road and non-road diesel engines.
 In addition, our zeolite catalysts product group is a leading supplier to the hydrocracking catalyst industry as a direct seller and supplier to other catalyst suppliers.

-Our specialty zeolite catalysts are used in an advanced emission control technology called selective catalytic reduction.
+Many of our zeolite powders are used in an advanced emission control technology called selective catalytic reduction.
 This process uses ammonia to react with engine exhaust gases via our catalysts in order to convert nitrogen oxides (NOx), a pollutant, into nitrogen and water.
 We believe that our zeolite catalysts can enable selective catalytic reduction technology to reduce the amount of nitrogen oxides in such exhaust gases by more than 90%.
-A schematic of a typical diesel emission control system is below.
+We believe that this technology is one of the most cost-effective methods to reduce diesel engine emissions.
+Emission control regulations have created demand for this technology, and we believe that future regulations will generate additional growth and development opportunities for this technology and, as a result, our zeolite catalysts and precursors.